Frequently Asked Questions about WPCR: Moving From Talk to Action:

 As of 2013, our co-facilitator group includes two facilitators of color.
 Those of us who are white receive feedback, constructive criticism, and support by building authentic relationships with each other.
 We also build relationships with individuals and organizations that strive to eliminate racism.
 In the process, we break down the ways racism separates us from each other, and we grow increasingly accountable and connected to anti-racist community.

-11) Our current U.S. President is an African American who did not run on the basis of being Black.
+11) We’ve had an African American as a U.S. President.
+He didn’t run on the basis of being Black.
 Doesn’t he, and therefore, shouldn’t we, consider that racism is a thing of the past?

 “In the white community, the path to a more perfect union means acknowledging that what ails the African-American community does not just exist in the minds of black people; that the legacy of discrimination – and current incidents of discrimination, while less overt than in the past – are real and must be addressed.
 Not just with words, but with deeds.”